-Spring 2013 Preview Courses for Freshmen
+Spring 2014 Preview Courses

 Cuba: Myths and Realities

 Since the 1800s Americans have long been obsessed with Cuba in complicated and changing ways.
 This course will examine the many transformations in U.S.-Cuban relations with particular focus on the perceptions and representations that frame American public discourse about Cuba.
 Using film, text, experiential activities and cultural visits, students will examine the rich complexities, realities, and mythologies of this island nation.
 Students will receive lectures from faculty at the University of Havana and visit many exciting destinations such as the Jose Marti Museum and Memorial, the Bellas Artes Museum, Fuster’s Workshop, and Varadero Beach.

-Dublin and Belfast, Ireland
+Dublin, Ireland and Belfast, Northern Ireland

 Seoul, South Korea

-Courses Open to Both First-Year and Transfer Students
+Courses Open to Both First Year and Transfer Students

 Monteverde, Costa Rica